Indigenous peoples in Bolivia: Social movement: 1990s and 2000s

-Similarly, the 2000 “Water War” bought these protests to national attention.
-The “Water War" began in the city of Cochabamba where the private company Bechtel began to increase rates for water after the government contracted out to privatize Cochabamba's water system.
-When Cochabamba's residents realized that they could not afford to pay for this resource, they began to protest in alliance with urban workers, rural peasants and students.
+Similarly, the 2000 Water War bought these protests to national attention.
+The Water War began in the city of Cochabamba, where the private company Bechtel began to increase rates for water after the government contracted out to privatize Cochabamba's water system.
+When Cochabamba's residents realized they could not afford to pay for this resource, they began to protest in alliance with urban workers, rural peasants and students.
 The mass protest resulted in a state of emergency as clashes against the police and protestors became more violent.
 The protests were largely successful and resulted in the reversal of the privatization.